khaors/geocompr/main.md

 ### Geographic coordinate systems

-Geographic coordinate systems identify any location on the Earth's surface using two values - longitude and latitude.
+Geographic coordinate systems identify any location on the Earth's surface using two values --- longitude and latitude.
-The first one is an angle from the prime meridian plan and the second one is an angle from the equatorial plane to this location.
-Therefore, units of geographic coordinate systems are degrees.
+*Longitude* is location in the East-West direction in anglular distance from the Prime Meridian plane.
+*Latitude* is angular distance North or South of the equatorial plane.
+Distance in geographic CRSs is therefore measured not in metres but degrees.
+This has important consequences, as demonstrated in section \@ref(reproj-geo-data).
 <!-- for example Los Angeles, Melbourne -->

 The surface of the Earth in geographic coordinate systems is represented by a spherical or ellipsoidal surface.